 The next thing to consider is the flock size.

 A general rule of thumb of one waterer for every eight to ten birds.
-This helps to prevent the more assertive birds form guarding the water.
+This helps to prevent the more assertive birds from guarding the water.
 Also make sure to place them away from direct sunlight.

 Consider the size of the flock and buy an appropriate sized waterer for them.
 The average chicken will drink about one pint (473ml) of water a day.
 So if you have a flock of six chickens you will need a waterer that holds at least six pints.

 If you live in a climate that has snow and ice through the winter months you might consider buying a heated waterer.

 They really do not cost that much more than a regular waterer, are cheap to run and you do not have to carry water to the coops on a daily basis to replace frozen water!